Some recommended items from our kitchen to make this dish…

-½ cup strong brewed black tea, allowed to go cold
+- ½ cup strong brewed black tea, allowed to go cold

-	- 1 teaspoons soft brown sugar – 1 syn
+- 1 teaspoon soft brown sugar – 1 syn

 - Preheat oven 180°C.

 - Add the dry ingredients apart from the brown sugar to a bowl and give a quick mix.

 - In a bowl whisk the egg and vanilla until pale and fluffy, add the yogurt and whisk together.

 - Stir the egg mixture into the dry ingredients until well combined.